Turtleneck-Daddy/pacman/README.md

 The game ends once the user eats all the coins.

 ## Installation
-Download the java packages in the same folder: pacmanlogic pacmangui pacmantext
+Download the following java packages in the same folder: pacmanlogic pacmangui pacmantext